--Taunya Jaco, 6th grade English Language Arts and Social Studies Teacher San Jose, California

-- See Kennedy v.
+4 See Kennedy v.
 Bremerton School District, -- U.S. --, 142 S.Ct.
 2407 (2022).
-This recent Supreme Court decision was based on a narrow set of facts related to prayer, and its implications for other forms of on-duty speech will only become clear through time and additional litigation. - Connick v.
-Myers, 461 U.S. 138, 146 (1983) (matters of public concern include those that can be "fairly considered as relating to any matter of political, social, or other concern to the community"). - Munroe v.
+This recent Supreme Court decision was based on a narrow set of facts related to prayer, and its implications for other forms of on-duty speech will only become clear with time and additional litigation.

+5 Connick v.
+Myers, 461 U.S. 138, 146 (1983) (matters of public concern include those that can be "fairly considered as relating to any matter of political, social, or other concern to the community").

+6 Munroe v.
 Cent.
 Bucks Sch.
 Dist., 805 F.3d 454, 466 (3d Cir.
+2015).

-2015). - Keyishian v.
-Bd. of Regents of Univ. of State of N.Y., 385 U.S. 589, 603 (1967). - See Meriwether v.
+7 Keyishian v.
+Bd. of Regents of Univ. of State of N.Y., 385 U.S. 589, 603 (1967).

+8 See Meriwether v.
 Hartop, 992 F.3d 492, 504-05 (6th Cir.
 2021) (finding that Garcetti does not apply to speech related to scholarship or teaching); Adams v.
 Trustees of the Univ. of N.C.-Wilmington, 640 F.3d 550, 562-64 (4th Cir.
 2011) (same); Demers v.
 Austin, 746 F.3d 402, 410-12 (9th Cir.
+2014) (same).

-2014) (same). - See, e.g., Buchanan v.
+9 See, e.g., Buchanan v.
 Alexander, 919 F.3d 847, 852-54 (5th Cir.
 2019) (holding that professor's discussion of sex life with college students was not protected under First Amendment).

-PROTECTIONS AGAINST RETALIATION FOR SPEAKING UP TO PREVENT DISCRIMINATION, HARASSMENT, AND OTHER VIOLATIONS OF FEDERAL AND STATE LAW
+PROTECTIONS FOR REPORTING WRONGDOING

 Federal civil rights laws such as Title VII and Title IX protect very specific forms of speech.
-The primary focus of these laws is to stop discrimination based on race, color, age, sex (including sexual orientation, gender identity, and pregnancy), religion, national origin, and disability status.
-Schools must follow these civil rights laws, which means they cannot discriminate on these bases against their students or their employees.
+The primary focus of these laws is to stop discrimination based on race, color, age, sex (including sexual orientation, gender identity, and pregnancy), religion, national origin, and disability status.10 Schools must follow these civil rights laws, which means they cannot discriminate on these bases against their students or their employees.
 Most states also have their own civil rights laws that prohibit discrimination.
 State laws often provide the same or broader coverage than their federal counterparts.
-For more information about protections from discrimination and how to file a claim, see NEA's Harassment and Discrimination Toolkit and detailed guidance on LGBTQ rights and sexbased discrimination.
+For more information about protections from discrimination and how to file a claim, see NEA's Harassment and Discrimination Toolkit and detailed guidance on LGBTQ+ rights and sex-based discrimination.

 These laws also protect speech when the speaker is objecting to discrimination.
-They prohibit schools from punishing students, families, and educators for speaking up against discrimination.
-Schools may not fire, transfer, demote, or otherwise retaliate against an educator because that educator complained about illegal discrimination.
-This is true regardless of whether the educator is complaining about discrimination they personally experienced or speaking out about discrimination against students or other staff.
-Some of these civil rights laws provide overlapping protections; for example, an educator who complains about potential violations of the Individuals with Disabilities Act (IDEA) or otherwise advocates for students with disabilities may be protected from retaliation under the Americans with Disabilities Act (ADA) and Section 504 of the 1973 Rehabilitation Act.
+They prohibit schools from punishing students, families, and educators for speaking up against discrimination.11 Schools may not fire, transfer, demote, or otherwise retaliate against an educator because that educator complained about illegal discrimination.
+This is true regardless of whether the educator is complaining about discrimination they personally experienced or speaking out about discrimination against students or other staff.12 Some of these civil rights laws provide overlapping protections; for example, an educator who complains about potential violations of the Individuals with Disabilities Act (IDEA) or otherwise advocates for students with disabilities may be protected from retaliation under the Americans with Disabilities Act (ADA) and Section 504 of the 1973 Rehabilitation Act.
 Similarly, an educator who is from Palestine and wears a hijab as a Muslim is protected against discrimination based on their national origin and/or their religious faith.